Blazin’ Rewards loyalty program: hit or miss?

 Life Pro Tip: Always read the fine print.

-With Buffalo Wild Wings, here’s the fine print when it comes to reward redemption:
+With Buffalo Wild Wings, here’s the fine print when it comes to rewards redemption:

 This is a disjointed customer experience; guests come to Buffalo Wild Wings to eat wings, drink beer, and watch sports.
 Why can’t guests earn rewards on one of the most integral parts of the BWW experiences: Beer?!
 Selectively rewarding customers doesn’t come across as generous and customer-centric; it feels cheap.
 Wherever customer experience and satisfaction is the focus, spend the extra dollar to keep loyal customers happy — especially when a 5% increase in customer retention has been shown to create a 100% increase in profitability.